timothyveldhuizen/frontend-exercises/npm-scripts/README.md

 }
 ```

+## NPM install and NPM update

+You can do `"npm install"` which will install all the devdependencies + dependencies mentioned in package.json.
+If you want to check on new versions you can do `"npm outdated"`, which will list all outdated dependencies or you can do `"npm update"` which will update dependencies based on the versioning syntax.
+For example `"typescript": "^3.9.2"` version rule means we can update to patch 3.9.3, 3.9.4 or minor 3.10.0 releases.
+And `"npm update"` will do that for you following the versioning rule.

 ## More information

 Finally, there is a lot that you can do with NPM scripts.
 Some use cases are: